Skip to content

 Method Extract node attributes Specify maximum depth Skip depth Extract leaves only Others

-print_tree Yes with attr_list or all_attrs Yes with max_depth No, but can specify subtree No Tree style
+print_tree Yes with attr_list or all_attrs Yes No No Tree style

-yield_tree No, returns node Yes with max_depth No, but can specify subtree No Tree style
+yield_tree No, returns node Yes No No Tree style

-tree_to_newick Yes with attr_list No No No Length separator and attribute prefix and separator
+tree_to_newick Yes with attr_list No No Yes, by hiding intermediate node name Length separator and attribute prefix and separator

-tree_to_dict Yes with attr_dict or all_attrs Yes with max_depth Yes with skip_depth Yes with leaf_only Dict key for parent
+tree_to_dict Yes with attr_dict or all_attrs Yes Yes Yes with leaf_only Dict key for parent

-tree_to_nested_dict Yes with attr_dict or all_attrs Yes with max_depth No No Dict key for node name and node children
+tree_to_nested_dict Yes with attr_dict or all_attrs Yes No No Dict key for node name and node children

-tree_to_dataframe Yes with attr_dict or all_attrs Yes with max_depth Yes with skip_depth Yes with leaf_only Column name for path, node name, node parent
+tree_to_dataframe Yes with attr_dict or all_attrs Yes Yes Yes with leaf_only Column name for path, node name, node parent

-tree_to_pillow No Yes, using keyword arguments similar to yield_tree No No Font (family, size, colour), background colour, etc.
+tree_to_pillow No Yes No No Font (family, size, colour), background colour etc.

-tree_to_mermaid No Yes, using keyword arguments similar to yield_tree No No Node shape, node fill, edge arrow, edge label etc.
+tree_to_mermaid No Yes No No Node shape, node fill, edge arrow, edge label etc.

 bigtree.tree.export